 Many people swear by homegrown chamomile tea to calm their nerves.
-This cheery herb can add beauty to a garden as well as being thought to have sedative qualities.
+This cheery herb can add beauty to a garden and may have sedative qualities.
 Chamomile growing in the garden is both useful and visually pleasing.

 There are two kinds of chamomile.
 The first is Roman chamomile (Chamaemelum nobile) and the other is German chamomile (Matricaria recutita).
-The Roman variety is the true chamomile but German chamomile grows and is used herbally for nearly the same things.
-The steps for growing roman chamomile and growing German chamomile are also nearly identical.
+The Roman variety is the true chamomile but German chamomile is used herbally for nearly the same things.
+The steps for growing Roman chamomile and growing German chamomile are also nearly identical.

-German chamomile looks similar to Roman chamomile with the differences being that German chamomile grows upright to the height of about 1-2 feet and is a reseeding annual.
+German chamomile looks similar to Roman chamomile with the differences being that German chamomile grows upright to the height of about 1 to 2 feet and is a reseeding annual.

 As stated, both kinds of chamomile grow in similar conditions, so from here on down, we will refer to them as just chamomile.

 Plant chamomile in the spring from either seeds or plants.
-It is easier to establish chamomile herb in your garden from plants or divisions than from seeds but growing chamomile from seed is also relativly easy.
+It’s easier to establish chamomile herb in your garden from plants or divisions than from seeds, but growing chamomile from seed is also relatively easy.

 Chamomile grows best in cool conditions and should be planted in part shade, but will also grow full sun.
 The soil should be dry.

-Chamomile is drought tolerant so only needs to be watered in times of prolonged drought.
+Chamomile is drought tolerant and only needs to be watered in times of prolonged drought.

 For the most part, chamomile is not affected by many pests.
 It is often recommended as a companion plant to plant in the vegetable garden as its strong scent often keeps pests away.
 That being said, a chamomile plant weakened by lack of water or other issues may be attacked by aphids, mealybugs or thrips.